 Enrichment is one of the most important ways the Tennessee Aquarium provides extraordinary animal care.

 “All animals lead very unpredictable lives in the natural world.
-It’s very normal for them to work for their food and stay alert in their ever-changing world, so we use enrichment items to stimulate their minds and senses.” says Sara Carlson, the Aquarium’s manager of behavioral husbandry and animal encounter programs.
+It’s very normal for them to work for their food and stay alert in their ever-changing world, so we use enrichment items to stimulate their minds and senses.” - Sara Web, the Aquarium’s Program and Enrichment Coordinator

-Whether it’s building a rope swing for the Hyacinth Macaws, providing a tortoise with a tasty new treat, or asking the Giant Pacific Octopus to use its incredible smarts to solve puzzles, enrichment is a full-time job.
+Whether it’s introducing river otters to a brand new toy, providing a tortoise with a tasty new treat, or asking the Giant Pacific Octopus to use its incredible smarts to solve puzzles, enrichment is a full-time job.
 Our animal husbandry staff work every day to provide Aquarium animals with the most nurturing and engaging environment possible.

 While enrichment is a very important part of keeping animals healthy and happy, a lot of times, it simply looks like play.
 For example, it could be the introduction of a new holiday-themed toy...